SMART: Simulated Students Aligned with Item Response Theory for Question Difficulty Prediction: Experimental Evaluation

 We compare our approach, SMART, to state-of-the-art item difficulty prediction approaches as well as to several strong novel baselines adapted to our setting.
 These approaches fall into two categories: predicting difficulties 1) directly from item text, and 2) via student simulation.

 \paragraph{Direct Difficulty Prediction Baselines.}

-Following prior work~\cite{alkhuzaey2024text,benedetto2023quantitative,benedetto2023survey,kapoor2025predictionitemdifficultyreading,north2025cyborgdatamerginghuman}, we adopt a strong finetuning baseline, \textbf{Diff SFT}, which finetunes a recent and capable encoder-based LLM, specifically ModernBERT-base~\cite{modernbert}.
-We use a regression setup, minimizing the mean squared error loss, to directly predict item difficulties given the item passage and question.
-We also adopt a random forest baseline, which is common for difficulty prediction \cite{alkhuzaey2024text,gombert-etal-2024-predicting}, \textbf{SBERT RF}, where we encode the item passage and question text using SBERT~\cite{reimers-2019-sentence-bert}, specifically \texttt{multi-qa-mpnet-base-dot-v1}, and use the resulting embeddings as input features to fit a random forest regressor to item difficulty.
+Following prior work~\cite{alkhuzaey2024text,benedetto2023quantitative,benedetto2023survey,kapoor2025predictionitemdifficultyreading,north2025cyborgdatamerginghuman}, we adopt a strong finetuning baseline, \textbf{Diff SFT}, which finetunes a recent and capable encoder-based language model, specifically ModernBERT-base~\cite{modernbert}.
+We use a regression setup, minimizing mean squared error loss, to directly predict item difficulties given the item's question text and meta data.
+We also adopt a \textbf{Random Forest} baseline, which is common for difficulty prediction \cite{alkhuzaey2024text,gombert-etal-2024-predicting}, where we encode the item's question text and meta data using the \texttt{multi-qa-mpnet-base-dot-v1} SBERT model~\cite{reimers-2019-sentence-bert}, and use the resulting embeddings as input features to fit a random forest regressor to item difficulty.

-However, since our set of items is small, only containing 29 training samples per fold, we introduce several baselines that do not require training.
-We use a simple yet strong baseline, \textbf{SBERT kNN Mean}, that retrieves the $k$ items in the train set with the highest SBERT embedding cosine similarity, and takes their mean difficulty as the predicted test item difficulty.
+Since our set of items is small, we also introduce several baselines that do not require training.
+We use a simple yet strong baseline, \textbf{kNN Mean}, that retrieves the $k$ items in the train set with the highest SBERT embedding cosine similarity, and takes their mean difficulty as the predicted test item difficulty.
 Similar methods have been used in automated scoring~\cite{bin2008automated,gomaa2012short}.
-We experiment with $k \in [1,5]$ on the validation set and find that $k=1$ works best, i.e., simply copying the difficulty of the most similar item.
+We search over $k \in [1,5]$ and select the best performing value on the validation set, selecting $k=1$ for Smarter Balanced and $k=5$ for CodeWorkout.
 Finally, we adopt two LLM prompting baselines leveraging in-context learning (ICL)~\cite{gpt3icl}, \textbf{ICL Random} and \textbf{ICL kNN}, where we prompt \texttt{Llama-3.1-70B-Instruct} with $k$ in-context examples of items retrieved from the train set at random or using k-Nearest Neighbors (kNN)~\cite{feng-etal-2024-exploring}, respectively.
 We ask the model to first reason about the question's difficulty in a chain-of-thought manner before generating a numeric difficulty prediction.
-For kNN retrieval, we use the same SBERT model as above, and find that $k=4$ works best out of $k \in [1,5]$ on the validation set.
+For kNN retrieval, we use the same SBERT model as above, and perform a similar hyperparameter search, selecting $k=4$ for Smarter Balanced and $k=2$ for CodeWorkout.

 \paragraph{Student Simulation-based Difficulty Prediction Baselines.}